CelisTittse/OCR_dutch_books/README.md

 ### By Celis Tittse (2023)

 ## Abstract
-This paper scrutinizes the efficacy of the OCR refinement algorithm designed for enhancing Dutch literary texts, as developed by Radboud University scholars.
-The algorithm is implemented for the post-OCR correction of Dutch literature books, albeit with a notable drawback of sluggish processing speed.
+This paper scrutinizes the efficiency of the OCR refinement algorithm designed for enhancing Dutch literary texts, as developed by Radboud University scholars.
+The algorithm is implemented for the post-OCR correction of Dutch literature books.
+A notable drawback is its sluggish processing speed.
 The algorithm leverages the Levenshtein distance and a language-based AI model.
 Surprisingly, the removal of both models yields comparable outcomes while significantly expediting the execution process.
 Moreover, program optimization measures, including the elimination of redundant input/output (I/O) files, global variables, the incorporation of compounds, and the utilization of regular expressions (regex), contribute to a substantial reduction in execution time (with a performance enhancement of approximately 1068% to 5543%).
-The streamlined version of the program still demonstrates its efficacy in rectifying OCR errors, particularly for earlier 20th-century literary works compared to more contemporary texts.
+The streamlined version of the program still demonstrates its efficiency in rectifying OCR errors, particularly for earlier 20th-century literary works when compared to more contemporary texts.

 ## Program and issue
 ### Program Structure